kevinmcaleer/botOS/actions.md

-# Behaviours
+# Actions

-Behaviours enable complex sequences of actions to be callable from a simple interface.
+Actions enable complex sequences of actions to be callable from a simple interface.

 ## Psuedo code example